Bernie Dieter

-Bernie Dieter is a cabaret artist, songwriter, and performance artist born in Köln, Germany described as the "undisputed Queen of punk cabaret" and known for her unique voice, dark humour and original songs 'She sings like Marlene Dietrich, like Frank N. Furter, like Kate Bush on speed.'
+Bernie Dieter (born 2 October 1986) is a cabaret artist, songwriter, and performance artist born in Köln, Germany described as the "undisputed Queen of punk cabaret" and known for her unique voice, dark humour and original songs 'She sings like Marlene Dietrich, like Frank N. Furter, like Kate Bush on speed.'
 She is the lead singer and songwriter of Bernie Dieter and the Vier and creator of The Little Death Club.

 History

-Growing up in Koln, Germany she ran away from home as a sixteen year old to live above a drag club in Berlin Bernie has cited her Grandmother's (Oma) as an inspiration on many occasions as her family ran a travelling circus in Germany, and fled from East to West post World War II.
+Growing up in Koln, Germany she ran away from home as a sixteen year old to live above a drag club in Berlin Bernie has cited her grandmother (Oma) as an inspiration on many occasions as her family ran a travelling circus in Germany, and fled from East to West post World War II.
 She has since gone on to tour internationally, but primarily in Europe and Australia.

 She was named as one of Time Out magazine's Top Ten "Cabaret Superstars", become the first female MC of the Olivier Award-winning show La Clique, and created the Kabarett Little Death Club which has gone on to tour the world picking up several high profile awards.